IIFO/medieval-madness/README.md

   - Enhace fights (maybe add some sort of timing)
   - Maybe add a main menu.

-Sorry my English is not perfect, it is not my first language.
+Sorry my English is not perfect.